cfuehrmann/bringer/README.markdown

 launcher to show me whether it is already running.
 To me this looks like a key feature that most launchers and desktop environments fail to understand.
-(Interestingly, the recent GnomeShell seems to address precisely this issue, although view reviewers seem to understand that.)
+(Interestingly, the recent GnomeShell seems to address precisely this issue, although many reviewers seem to understand that.)